ebiose-ai/ebiose/README.md

 Once uv is installed, use it to install your project dependencies.
 In your project directory, run:

-Ebiose depends on libraries to interact with all major vendor: openai, anthropic...

-To install all dependencies
+To install all required dependencies

 ```sh
 uv sync
 ```

+By default, Ebiose supports OpenAI models but other major providers can also be used.
+Refer to [🤖 Model APIs support](#-model-apis-support)

 For more detailed instructions or troubleshooting tips, refer to the [official uv documentation](https://docs.astral.sh/uv/).